narrennagendra/react-quizz/README.md

 # The React Quiz
 ---

-- This is a React quiz app with approximately 15 questions to answer.
+- This React quiz app features approximately 15 questions to answer
-- It also includes a timer and a progress bar
+- It includes a timer and a progress bar for an enhanced quiz experience
-- The states in this React app are managed using reducers and the Context API
+- The app manages states using reducers and the Context API
+- The backend of this React Quiz App is built using Node.js and Express.
+It reads questions from a JSON file and handles responses

 ---